itsdimash/chess_game_with_Authorization/README.md

 # ♞ KnightOwl Chess

-A chess app with AI coaching powered by Stockfish.
+A chess app with AI coaching powered by Stockfish and Supabase authentication + leaderboard.

 ## Setup Instructions